 Wondering what foods to eat after oral surgery?
+You’re at the right place!
+I’m going to share my top foods to eat after tooth extractions.
 Well, let me tell you, I have lots of ideas because as I write this, I am coming out of the recovery phase.
 If you’re wondering what foods to eat after oral surgery, you’re in the right place!
 I talk about all things “LIFE” on my Christian lifestyle blog and I don’t mince any words!
 Mince.
 What a strange choice of words since I had to mince EVERYTHING FOR A WHILE!

 Foods to eat after oral surgery are soft foods that require very little chewing and jaw motion.
-Foods like yogurt, ice cream, and broths are functional options.
-Foods to avoid are crunchy foods or foods in small elements such as rice or quinoa.
+Foods like yogurt, ice cream, and broth are functional options.
+Foods to avoid are crunchy foods or foods with small elements such as rice or quinoa.

 Then the worst of the worst happened… you guessed it… THE TOOTH BROKE!
 Yes, I was a praying wonder that day!